Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

     - Nodes will sometimes snap back to their default orientations when the player resets their aim.
     - Node positions do not match their associated collision capsules when spinal rotation is modified, which can lead to inaccurate collisions.
 Looking into a fix on my end.
     - Attacking a target when looking straight up or down leads to some pretty odd looking animations at times.
+    - Archery aim direction may not perfectly match the release direction of arrows/bolts.

 #### The following systems do not support fundamental or sweeping changes from other mods:
 - Player progression:
-    - Per-player progression only supports 1 perk point gained and a health/magicka/stamina levelup per level.
+    - By default, per-player progression only supports 1 perk point gained and a health/magicka/stamina levelup per level.
 Any mod which changes these allotted points on level up will likely break the per-player progression system of this mod.
 An MCM option is provided to change the number of perk points awarded per level up while in co-op.
     - Player 1-specific sources of XP are not synchronized with other players.
     - Not all perks in Skyrim's perk tree will apply to other players when unlocked.
 Example: the "Eagle Eye" Archery perk.
     - Vampire/werewolf transformation perk trees only apply to player 1 and not all powers are supported yet for companion players.
     - Any custom skill trees will likely only work for P1.
 - Player 1's controlmap and the camera.
     - This mod has its own binds system to ensure that all players are working with the same base controls while the co-op camera is active.
 In order to trigger some player 1-exclusive events with companion players, player 1 input events are emulated and sent out to the game's control handlers, as if player 1 were the source of those inputs.
 Any mod which remaps or disables controls could cause issues with this system.
 Thus, ***using the default controlmap if you are playing co-op is highly recommended***.
-    - Also, playing without the co-op camera active is an option, but it hasn't been extensively tested, and certain binds, such as the 'Revive' bind will not work for player 1 unless the co-op camera is active.
+    - Also, playing without the co-op camera active is an option, but it hasn't been extensively tested.
+Certain binds, such as the 'Revive' bind, will not work for player 1, and the crosshair text will not update for companion players unless the co-op camera is active.

 #### Common Troubleshooting Tips
 - The game forcibly equips the gear it views as best-in-slot onto NPCs at certain times (example: when an item is added or equipped).
 This mod has a workaround in place to validate the equip state for companion players, but sometimes, players may still have their desired items unequipped or their character may begin stuttering when moving/attacking.
 If this happens, try using the ***'Debug: Re-equip Items in Hands'***, ***'Debug: Refresh Player Managers'***, or ***'Debug: Reset Player'*** binds and see if it corrects the issue.
 If the issue persists, try the ***'Reset Player' Debug Menu player option***.
 - If the Summoning or Debug menus fail to open or if a player's inputs aren't recognized, ***try tabbing out and then tabbing back in***.
 This will sometimes happen when the game doesn't have focus.
+And if the Wait or Pause/Journal menus are opening instead, ALYSLC's .dll may not have been loaded properly by SKSE.
+A restart should fix the problem.
 - If the physics system has bugged out and the player is frozen, warped, or otherwise unresponsive, attempt to reset the player with either ***'Debug: Ragdoll Player'*** or ***'Debug: Reset Player'***.
 Or flop.
 Flopping solves a lot of problems from my experience.
 - If a companion player is controlling menus when they shouldn't be, opening the ***Debug Menu*** with any player and selecting ***'Stop Menu Input Manager'*** may resolve the issue.
 - If the player crosshairs or the menu control outline is not showing, ***pause and unpause the game***, which should force the mod's overlay menu to open and fix the problem.
 - If a follower or player ally is still aggroed towards a player, ***try sheathing all players' weapons or using the Debug Menu's 'Stop Combat' option***.
 - If the player's character is rotating on their own or not facing the right way, re-equip the items in their hands with '***Debug: Re-equip Items In Hands***', or re-equip the items manually.
 Then, sheathe/unsheathe the player's weapons.
+Can also press the '***Debug: Reset Player***' bind if the automatic rotation persists.
 - If the player is trying to use furniture but is just standing around in a complete daze, the pathing issue will likely resolve on its own after a while, but to break them out of their confusion instantly, either ***jump or press the 'Sneak' bind***.
 - If attempting to interact with a nearby object by holding the 'Activate' bind, and the **"[Object] is not within player's line of sight"** crosshair notification message displays, ***try selecting the object with the player crosshair instead***.
 - If a certain interaction is still not working for any player, ***switch back to the default third person camera and attempt the interaction again with player 1***.